cRemE-fReSh/BRiO-WiL-Integration-for-Home-Assistant/README.md

 ### Node-RED

 You can import the flow from folder Node-RED in this repository.
+Either select the file with suffix _eng for the english version or the one without for the german version.
+Please ensure you either select German or English for both Node-Red Flow and Home assistant!

 Please ensure that you change the IP adress within **ALL** TCP requests within the flow to the IP adress of your own device.